This article was first published in BusinessDesk on 22 April 2024

 Investing in a market after it has risen or leaving when it has fallen are among the most common ‘emotional mistakes’ Kiwi investors make, a leading financial adviser says.

-“They are traps we see people falling into time and time again and which, over their lifetimes, can end up costing them a lot of money,” says Philip Morgan Rees, Head of Private Wealth at the New Zealand-owned investment specialist firm, Milford.
+“They are traps we see people falling into time and time again and which, over their lifetimes, can end up costing them a lot of money,” says Philip Morgan Rees, Head of Wealth Management at the New Zealand-owned investment specialist firm, Milford.

 “The last 12 to 18 months have been a classic case; markets struggled through 2022 and 2023 before they came firing back over the last three months of 2023.
 In scenarios like this, I am disappointed when I see people come in and out of markets when I know they would have been better off had they stayed the course.”